akerkesultanova/habar.com/README.md

 *  Used MaterializeCSS as a CSS Library.

 ### Sring Semester 2021.
 Discipline: Java Enterprise Edition 2 + React JS.
-Task 2
+Task 2 is created by Zhuanyshev Ilyas
 Problem 1
 * Create a simple ReactJS Client application by using ReactJS Framework.
 As a CSS Library, you may use Bootstrap or MaterializeCSS.
 * The Project is related with news portal.
 You must create news portal according to given example in picture: The front-end design should be something like this: